Developer-Linus/100_Days_Design/README.md

 What is it and what are the most important settings? `
 ## Day 8 - 404 Page
+prompt `Design a 404 page - that's not boring!

+Does it suit the brand's style?
+Is it user-friendly?
+It might sound mundane, but not everything can be flashy or glamorous.
+Every day millions of people will be landing on 404 pages.
+You have an opportunity to help them in a way that's useful and aesthetically pleasing.
+(It's up to you!)`
 ##### 404 Page Requirements
 - Address what has happened in a single sentence.
 - Give them new destination(s).